gabibdods/ElixirGate/README.md

 ## NOTICE

-- Please read through this `README.md` to better understand the project's source code and setup instructions.
+- Please read through this `README.md` to better understand the project's source code and setup instructions
-- Also, make sure to review the contents of the `License/` directory.
+- Also, make sure to review the contents of the `License/` directory
 - Your attention to these details is appreciated — enjoy exploring the project!

 ---